tjanas/Nt-Mini-Legacy-Jailbreak/README.md

 # Nt-Mini-Legacy-Jailbreak

-Custom _Jailbreak_ firmware for the original "OG" Analogue Nt Mini V1, released in 2017.
+Custom _Jailbreak_ firmware [released by kevtris](https://atariage.com/forums/topic/242970-fpga-based-videogame-system/) for the original "OG" Analogue Nt Mini V1, released in 2017.

 It supports the following cores: